me-Sparsh/To-Do-app/README.md

 2. Install dependencies using npm or yarn:

-  npm install
+  "npm install"
   or
-  yarn install
+  "yarn install"

 3. Running the Application:

 To start the development server and run the application, use the following command:

-  npm start
+  "npm start"
   or
-  yarn start
+  "yarn start"

   This will start the development server and open the application in your default web browser.

 4. Usage:

   a.
-To add a new task, enter the task description in the input field and press Enter or click the "Add Task" button.
+To add a new task, enter the task description in the input field and press Enter or click the "Add Task" button.<br>
   b.
-To view all tasks, click on the "View Tasks" button in the navigation bar.
+To view all tasks, click on the "View Tasks" button in the navigation bar.<br>
   c.
-To delete a task, click the "Delete" button next to the task.
+To delete a task, click the "Delete" button next to the task.<br>
   d.
-To mark a task as completed, click the "Done" button next to the task (if available).
+To mark a task as completed, click the "Done" button next to the task (if available).<br>

 5. Persistent Storage: